Drogglbecher/thinline/README.md

 To use _thinline_ you need a valid [Rust](https://www.rust-lang.org/en-US/install.html) installation and its package manager [cargo](https://crates.io/install).
 Depending on your OS you can install them via the package manager you like the most.
 Besides this you can use [rustup](https://rustup.rs/) if you want but keep in mind that this can conflict with already existing installations of rust, so uninstall them first.
-It is also necessary to have a `g++` installed to build your unittest later on (when running _thinline_ with `--dry-run` you don't need this since the testfiles are only created).
-When you want to execute the examples out of the box you should make sure you have `cmake` and `make` and [google test](https://github.com/google/googletest).

 Besides this _thinline_ uses the [rust clang implementation](https://github.com/KyleMayes/clang-rs), so please make sure to also fulfill its [requirements](https://github.com/KyleMayes/clang-sys#dependencies).